Tarasovk49/2018_lipodisk_md/analysis/README.md

 2. The other one finds projections of lipids onto a fitted to those lipids parabola.
 That is useful if your membrane bended during the simulation.
 It is quite normal for membranes with area greater than ~200 nm^2 - [*APL_calculation_parabolafit.py*](APL_calculation_parabolafit.py).

 #### [APL_multiple.py](APL_multiple.py) combines data for set of different maleic acid charge trajectories into a single plot.
 The default calculations were carried of for models with \[0.0, -0.3, -0.5, -1.0, -1.2, -1.7, -1.9, -2.0\] maleic acid charges.
 Subdirectories where calculations were carried of have the same names.
+Original [Jupyter notebook](APL_multiple.ipynb).

 It also contains original Jupyter notebooks for those two scripts - [*APL_calculation_planefit.ipynb*](APL_calculation_planefit.ipynb), [...](...).
 ### Lipid order parameters